vincenthuang75025/playlists/README.md

 add a favicon to website at the path client/dist/favicon.ico

-handle edits and deletes (for songs + queries, not attributes)
+handle edits and deletes for query attributes, song attributes

 don't let song submit multiple of same attribute

-sanitize form inputs eg. yt url and numeric types; display alerts to user for fail conditions

-convert embed and watch links
+sanitize form inputs eg. yt url; convert embed and watch links

-numeric types

 -------------